fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 # Command to uninstall TPM libraries
 $ ./install_tpm_libs.sh -u
 ```
-> ***Note:*** Installation of these components may require elevated permissions.
+> ***NOTE***: Installation of these components may require elevated permissions.
 Please use 'sudo' to execute the script.

 ### 2.1 Building and Installing Libraries for Trusted Platform Module (TPM)